dcbaker/flatpaker/README.md

   # Optional, defaults to 1.
 How many directory levels to remove from this component
   strip_comonents = 2

+  # Optional, will be automatically calculated if not provided, but providing it can speed up building
+  sha256 = "abcd..."

 # Optional, cannot be set from command line
 [[sources.patches]]
   # path must be set if this is provided